estherpark514/KCSwebsite/README.md

 - **Backend Framework:** Django Rest Framework

-  > We selected Django Rest Framework for its ability to facilitate frequent and easy website updates through the admin interface.
+  > We chose Django Rest Framework for its ability to facilitate frequent and easy website updates through the admin interface.

 - **Frontend Framework:** React.js